allaudin/blog/_includes/resume.md

 ## What I know?

-* Make it as simple as possible, but not simpler
 * Right tool for the job
 * Do one thing but do it well
 * Write expressive code and quality software